Cognition and Learning

 - Staff use a wide range of resources to promote multi-sensory, practical, creative and independent learning.

-- Staff seek specialist advice and the expertise from SEND OS (Special Educational Needs & Disabilities Outreach Team) or the Educational Psychologist to ensure the needs of children are clearly identified.
+- Staff seek specialist advice and the expertise from SENDOS (Special Educational Needs & Disabilities Outreach Service) or our school Educational Psychologist to ensure the needs of children are clearly identified.

 - Additional processing/thinking time for responding to questions, completing tasks, sharing ideas.

 - Staff assess pupils for access arrangements for SATs testing and provide appropriate arrangements.